kubernetes/community/contributors/design-proposals/multicluster/federation.md

 clusters in some sensible way in order to enable the following kinds of use cases (intentionally vague):

-1. _"Preferentially run my workloads in my on-premise cluster(s), but automatically overflow to my cloud-hosted cluster(s) if I run out of on-premise capacity"_.
+1. _"Preferentially run my workloads in my on-premises cluster(s), but automatically overflow to my cloud-hosted cluster(s) if I run out of on-premises capacity"_.
-1. _"Most of my workloads should run in my preferred cloud-hosted cluster(s), but some are privacy-sensitive, and should be automatically diverted to run in my secure, on-premise cluster(s)"_.
+1. _"Most of my workloads should run in my preferred cloud-hosted cluster(s), but some are privacy-sensitive, and should be automatically diverted to run in my secure, on-premises cluster(s)"_.
 1. _"I want to avoid vendor lock-in, so I want my workloads to run across multiple cloud providers all the time.
 I change my set of